As seen on Shark Tank 🦈 🦈 🦈

 A cheese board should be a tapestry of textures, ranging from the creamy, almost liquid richness of a soft cheese like Camembert to the granular, crystalline firmness of a mature Parmesan.
 The trick to achieving the perfect soft-to-firm cheese selection is balance.
 You'll want to include a variety of textures to ensure that each bite offers a new experience.
 Start with something soft, add a semi-soft cheese like Havarti, a semi-hard cheese such as Gouda, and finish with something decidedly hard, like aged cheddar, to create a sequence of tactile delight.

+Selecting cheeses for your board is about curating a sensory science in cheese tasting journey.
+It's important to consider how the cheese feels in the mouth, not just how it tastes.
 The milk types for cheese boards play a pivotal role in determining both texture and flavor.
 Cow's milk tends to produce creamier cheeses, while goat's milk results in tangier varieties with a distinctive crumbly texture.
 Sheep's milk, rich in fats, imparts a dense, luxurious quality to cheeses like Pecorino.
 By incorporating cheeses made from different types of milk, you add layers of complexity to your board that are sure to intrigue and satisfy.

 Maturity is another critical aspect of texture in cheese.
 Young cheeses are typically softer and more flexible, while aged cheeses develop harder textures and more robust flavors.
 Including a range of ages on your board allows for textural diversity, providing a narrative of maturation that can be tasted and felt.
 The aging process, whether it's a few weeks or several years, is what transforms the variety of cheese textures from mellow to bold, from pliant to firm.